Home Cocktails Other / Unknown Lassi - A South Indian Drink

 Common Mistake

-A common mistake is not blending the ingredients long enough, which can result in a lumpy texture rather than a smooth drink.
+A common mistake is not blending the ingredients long enough, which can result in a lumpy texture instead of the smooth consistency desired.

 Frequently Asked Questions

-What is the best way to serve Lassi?
+What is the best way to serve lassi for a party?

 You Might Also Like